 Q. When the TNPSC Group 2 exam is expected to be held?

-A. TNPSC Group 2 Preliminary Exam will be consisted of objective type MCQs and Main exam will have Descriptive type questions.
+A. TNPSC Group 2 Preliminary Exam will consist of objective type MCQs and Main exam will have Descriptive type questions.

-A. Candidates applying for Group 2 interview posts will have to score 102 marks out of 340 and for Group 2 non interview posts, 90 marks out of 300 will be suffice to qualify the TNPSC Group 2 exam / final selection process.
+A. Candidates applying for Group 2 interview posts will have to score 102 marks out of 340 and for Group 2 non-interview posts, 90 marks out of 300 will suffice to qualify the TNPSC Group 2 exam / final selection process.